pietrushnic/openwebrtc-wiki/Building-OpenWebRTC-with-Cerbero.md

 * Run the update build, then follow the after build steps just above

 ### iOS framework
-* Copy the following file to your home directory: `openwebrtc-devel-0.1.0-ios-universal.pkg`
+* Install the following file `openwebrtc-devel-0.1.0-ios-universal.pkg`
-* Now install `openwebrtc-devel-0.1.0-ios-universal.pkg` from your home directory
+  * You need to change the installation destination and select "Install for me only"
 * Add the OpenWebRTC.framework to your project (found in `~/Library/Developer/OpenWebRTC/iPhone.sdk/OpenWebRTC.framework`) by dragging it in to your project.
 * Under Build Settings - Header Search Paths, add `~/Library/Developer/OpenWebRTC/iPhone.sdk/OpenWebRTC.framework/Headers` (recursive)